 Your target customer will also influence this decision.
 If you’re going to be a popular pre-work spot, the morning rush could be insane.
 You might want to consider attaching a drive-thru window to add convenience.
 Inside, make the line to the checkout large and clear.

 For quieter spots, spend time with the decor to make it fit your brand and personality.
 The best coffee shops have a unique and memorable design character.
-Quiet places to sit, healthy plants and great lighting are a few things that most café customers expect.
+Quiet places to sit, healthy plants and great lighting are a few things that most coffee shop and café customers expect.

 Design your workspace with the most care.
 Make sure your baristas will have ample room to move quickly.
 Provide plenty of counter space with storage space underneath and in the back.
 Creating an efficient bar area will mean business runs more smoothly and you’re able to serve more customers.